Our Business Address: 8 Main St East, Suite 209, Hamilton, Ontario L8N 1E8

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 What rights you have over your data

-If you have an account on this web site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
+If you have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 Where we send your data

 Visitor comments may be checked through an automated spam detection service.